sonic182/aiohttpwork/Readme.md

 # Features

-* Tested: tests done with pytest
+* Tested: generated project has tests done with pytest (98% code tested, see [this sample project](https://github.com/sonic182/aiohttp_sample))
 * Small: very few lines of code (except by the custom logger)
-* Fast: comes with uvloop cchardet
+* Fast: comes with uvloop and cchardet
 * Motor: configured with the mongo asyncronus client motor
 * Secure: comes with my custom [json validator](https://github.com/sonic182/json_validator) for only allow trusted input in our endpoints.